OFFTKP/felix86/docs/how-to-use.md

 :warning: felix86 is early in development.
 It can run some simple games. :warning:

+:warning: Currently the emulator is only tested on boards with **VLEN=256** :warning:

 ## Required architecture
 You need a RISC-V board with `rv64gv` extensions.